 How to integrate Ordering Stack with any POS system

-Ordering Stack platform was created with flexibility in mind and can be integrated with almost any POS/EPOS system.
+Ordering Stack platform was created with flexibility in mind and can be integrated with almost any POS/EPOS system (including Oracle Micros computer system in restaurant).
 It has extensive product model which can handle all kinds of complex products from almost any POS system including combo meals, full configurable pizzas (including half and half, custom toppings) and mixtures of it (combo meals of configurable pizzas).
 This document describes how such integration can be done in the scope of menu, products, prices and orders.

 There are some other areas such us promotions and loyalty which will be described in another document.

 In typical case there are 3 channels of data flow: